Find Affordable College Courses

 Providence, RI

 The in-demand master’s degree programs at Brown University helped the school earn the #3 place on this year’s ranking of the most popular multi / interdisciplinary studies schools in the New England Region .
-Located in the midsize city of Providence, Brown is a private not-for-profit school with a large student population.
+Located in the city of Providence, Brown is a private not-for-profit school with a fairly large student population.

 About 48% of the students majoring in multi / interdisciplinary studies at the school are women while 52% are male.

 You’ll be in good company if you decide to attend Worcester Polytechnic Institute.
 It ranked #4 on our 2023 Most Popular Multi / Interdisciplinary Studies Master’s Degree Schools in the New England Region list.
-Located in the city of Worcester, WPI is a private not-for-profit school with a moderately-sized student population.
+Located in the medium-sized city of Worcester, WPI is a private not-for-profit college with a moderately-sized student population.

 Of the 84 students majoring in multi / interdisciplinary studies at WPI, 68% are male and 32% are female.